pydata/conf_site/docs/source/schedule-creation.rst

 -----------------------

 Plenary sessions that do not have associated `Presentations` (e.g.
-"Registration", "Lunch", etc.) are added directly as slots.
+"Registration", "Lunch", etc.) are added directly as `Slots`.
 In order to ensure that they contain the correct content, the "Content overrride" field must be filled out.